 Children’s Workforce Guide to Qualifications and Training

-Amid challenges posed by the Covid-19 pandemic, Charlotte Goddard identifies entry-level requirements and ongoing professional development for key roles across the children and young people’s workforce.
+With enduring challenges posed by the Covid-19 pandemic, Charlotte Goddard identifies entry-level requirements and ongoing professional development for the children and young people’s workforce.